chang4oh/Ultrasonic-Levitation/README.md

 # Ultrasonic-Levitation
-Various research on levitational methods and energy types leading up to ultrasonic levitation
+Various research on object control methods and energy sources leading up to ultrasonic levitation
-<br />Divded into three parts in order:
+<br /> Divded into three parts in order:
 <br /> 1.
-Pre-levitation - initial project plan and prototype
+Atom - initial project plan
 <br /> 2.
 Research Analysis - research and analysis on best suited for the project levitation
 <br /> 3.
-Models - project plan and three stages of prototypes
+Models - project plan and three stages of design journey